gamebox/chakra-lang/Docs/tour.org.md

 Sets also implement `collection` so `drop`, `take`, `map`, `filter`, `reduce`, `contains?`, `empty?` etc. are available.

-### [DONE]{.done .DONE} Vector {#vector}

-The Vector is similar to a conventional array, expect for the immutable and peristent attributes common to all containers in Chakra.
-The allows O(1) access and easy sequential access.
-Best for non-associative, dense data that is homogeneous.
-Always grows at the end.

-The Vector has the following literal form:

-`{1 2 3}`

-Arrays implement `collection` natively, as well as `apply`, for direct application (Arrays are functions of an index to a value).
-The `vector` interface also allows for a very efficient `subvector` operation that returns a zero-copy window into a vector.

 [DONE]{.done .DONE} Functions {#functions}
 =============================